 Tony Foundation is a non-profit corporation based in Austin, Texas.
 We address critical needs for families in crisis due to cancer diagnosis.
-Our goal is to focus on meeting immediate, existing needs for families whose sole income earner, in their most productive years, has been diagnosed with cancer and is unable to continue employment.
+Our goal is to focus on meeting immediate, existing needs for families whose primary income earners, in their most productive years, have been diagnosed with cancer and are unable to continue employment.

 To learn more about our strategy for supporting families impacted by cancer, read Our Journey Begins.